 Nuclear Fission is a spontaneous reaction where a nucleus splits.
-Natural Nuclear Fission reactions take place in the core of the Earth and some have even been active in the crust of the Earth billions of years ago.
+Natural Nuclear Fission reactions take place in the core of the Earth and have been present in the crust of the Earth billions of years ago.

 Both fission and fusion produce energy by conversions into different elements which have lower masses, as indicated in the figure below.